smarj21/Final-Project/README.md

 ## About

-The Following repository contains reports and presentations created for my Final Cybersecurity project.
-This include, Red Team Report, Blue Team Report, Network Analysis and the offenvsive group presentation
+The following repository contains reports and presentations created for my final Cybersecurity project.
+This include, Red Team Report, Blue Team Report, Network Analysis and the offensive group presentation .